 The main manga’s original premise was fairly fast-paced and plot-heavy during the first 40 chapters, with Chapter 37 being a major highlight.
 Then the manga slows down for about 20 chapters, engaging in romcom tropes like sports festivals and kotatsu shenanigans only to peak from Chapters 60 through 64.

 From thereon, the momentum slows down as the manga shifted gears from a romcom atmosphere to a slice of life manga where occasional chapters move the main plot forward.
-Thus, in the Horimiya Season 2 anime, the relationships of Hori and Miyamura’s friends will also become more of the focus.
+Thus, if Horimiya Season 2 or a series of OVA episodes were to be made, the relationships of Hori and Miyamura’s friends would become more of the focus.

 In adapting the overall story for the anime, CloverWorks appears to have made the decision to streamline everything down to just the primary plot beats.
 The Horimiya OP gave anime fans their first hints about what to expect from the anime’s pacing.